California Nursing Home Negligence Attorneys

 The financial damages awarded to victims of this mistreatment not only compensate those hurt, but they can also encourage all facilities to provide better care to their residents.

-Our attorneys have more than 25 years of experience helping victims of injury, neglect, and abuse to recover compensation for the damages they have suffered.
+Our law firm has over 30 years of experience helping victims of injury, neglect, and abuse to recover compensation for the damages they have suffered.
 The firm has been featured in Newsweek’s Top 10 Trial Lawyers in the US and specializes in serious nursing home negligence and abuse cases in the state of California.

 A Review of the Reeves Law Group

 Reeves Law Group treated me well.
-Blaise the attorney has spent many hours helping me set up my deposition to where I was properly prepared and confident in what I said and the attorney did his due diligence and digging for the information that made my case come through quick.
+My attorney has spent many hours helping me set up my deposition to where I was properly prepared and confident in what I said and the attorney did his due diligence and digging for the information that made my case come through quick.

 Signs and Symptoms of Nursing Home Abuse